Corporate Governance Guidelines

 Ethics and Standards of Behavior

 Our Code of Ethics guides our officers, directors and employees in maintaining the highest standards of ethical conduct.
 All of our employees are required to carry out their duties in accordance with the policies set forth in the Code of Ethics and with applicable laws and regulations.
-We will disclose any amendment to the Code of Ethics or waiver of a provision of the Code of Ethics for directors and executive officers, including the name of the director or executive officer to whom the waiver was granted on a Form 8-K filed with the Securities and Exchange Commission (the SEC).
+We intend to satisfy the disclosure requirement regarding an amendment to, or waiver from, a provision of the Code of Ethics by posting such information on our website.

 Felix J. Baker, an independent director, serves as lead director of the Board.
 His duties include, among others: